Eastore-project/fil-deal-wrapper/README.md

    ```

 3. **add-to-whitelist**
-   Add an address to the whitelist in the MarketDealWrapper contract.
+   Add an Actor ID to the whitelist in the MarketDealWrapper contract.

    ```bash
    wrappedeal write-contract add-to-whitelist \